 As parents, we must play our role in all this by ensuring that we provide a good Islamic environment at home, which will support the school's Islamic ethos.
 Likewise, it is important that we become good Muslim role models for our children.

-This year’s results are the first to be released following the introduction of a far more rigorous curriculum that raises the bar in terms of expectations of young people in literacy and numeracy, marking the UK primary school curriculum as truly world class.
-This year’s results whilst not comparable with previous KS2 result shows Al-Ashraf Primary School having performed significantly better than the national average in all key areas, Masha Allah.
+The school is now fully embedded with Ofsted rigorous curriculum introduced 2 years ago, the standards intended to raise the bar in terms of expectations of young people in literacy and numeracy, marking UK primary school curriculum as truly world class.
+This year’s results have proven that at KS2, Al-Ashraf Primary School continues to perform significantly better in all key areas, exceeding the national average.
+Masha Allah.

 May our students continue to excel in their secular and religious education and may they be a credit to UK Muslim Society Insha Allah.